APNIC-Labs/draft-kskroll-sentinel/README.md

       root-key-sentinel-not-ta-11112.example.com.
 IN AAAA 2001:db8::1

-   Note that the use of "example.com" names and the addresses here are examples.
+   Note that the use of "example.com" names and the addresses here are examples, and 'bogus' intentionally has invalid DNSSEC signatures.
    In a real deployment, the domain names need to be under control of the researcher, and the addresses must be real, reachable addresses.

    Geoff then DNSSEC signs the example.com zone, and intentionally makes the bogus.example.com record have bogus validation status (for